Eliciting and Distinguishing Between Weak and Incomplete Preferences: Theory, Experiment and Computation: Introduction

+Similarly, understanding when agents are indifferent and when they are indecisive can enable the policy maker to understand whether they should immediately make an active choice that will impact everyone in the group or delay such a choice and aim instead to inform the group's members towards resolving their indecisiveness, e.g. via targeted information campaigns.

-A higher-stakes real-world example of observable non-forced choices comes from high-court judicial decision making and the fact that justices in such courts often have the luxury of choosing which cases to hear --and make a decision on-- and which to ignore.
-Specifically, as \cite{hitt2019} notes for the case of the US Supreme Court (pp. 6-7), \textit{``the Court could protect the logical consistency and quality of its opinions by ignoring complex and multifaceted cases. [...]
+The relevance of indecisiveness as a concept distinct from indifference also manifests itself in large-stake real-world domains such as high-court judicial decision making.
+Owing to the fact that justices in such courts often have the luxury to choose which cases to hear --and make a decision on-- and which to ignore, it is conceivable that those binary hear/no-hear choices are not random but, instead, driven by some pattern.
+As a case in point, we cite the work of \cite*{hitt2019} who notes in relation to the US Supreme Court (pp. 6-7) that \textit{``the Court could protect the logical consistency and quality of its opinions by ignoring complex and multifaceted cases. [...]
 Essentially, [the Supreme Court Case Selections Act of 1988] gave the justices almost total freedom to opt \textnormal{not} to decide most disputes.
-As such, whether consciously or not, the modern Supreme Court actively evolved away from decisiveness''.} Hitt further argued that such potentially very impactful choices may have traceable and behaviourally intuitive underlying patterns, noting that \textit{``prioritizing consistency means that the Court will leave numerous important questions and conflicts unresolved''} because \textit{``a desire to produce `good' (consistent) law may induce the justices to prioritize consistency over decisiveness.''}
+As such, whether consciously or not, the modern Supreme Court actively evolved away from decisiveness''.} Hitt further argued that such potentially very impactful decisions may have traceable and behaviourally intuitive underlying patterns, noting that \textit{``prioritizing consistency means that the Court will leave numerous important questions and conflicts unresolved''} because \textit{``a desire to produce `good' (consistent) law may induce the justices to prioritize consistency over decisiveness.''} Such prioritization of consistency over decisiveness might be viewed by the economic analyst as defining a particular kind of partial preference relation over judicial cases whereby one is preferred to another if and only if the former is less complex/multifaceted \textit{and} more likely to result in the production of ``good''/consistent law if it was taken up by the judge.
+When confronted with two cases that generate trade-offs across these two dimensions, such a judge would be indecisive between them, with this mental state potentially manifesting itself in delayed hear/no-hear decision.
+In contrast, if the judge was instead indifferent between such trade-off generating cases, then one would expect both types of cases to be heard in more or less equal frequency, contrary to the legal scholarly arguments cited above.

-The next section presents the experimental design and its implementation.
-Section 3 discusses the main aggregate-level findings on subjects' behaviour across the two treatments.
-Section 4 --the heart of the paper-- proceeds with the individual-level analysis and the recovery of subjects' decision rules and preferences.
-Section 5 elaborates on the two models of incomplete preferences with the identification of some revealed-preference axioms that can be used to perform pass/fail tests of these models in arbitrary choice domains.
-Appendices A and B, respectively, contain detailed information about the experimental design and list the directed graphs of all subjects' model-optimally recovered preference relations.